tedb/vyos-documentation/docs/configuration/protocols/bgp.rst

 .. cfgcmd:: set protocols bgp neighbor <address|interface> address-family
    <ipv4-unicast|ipv6-unicast> prefix-list <export|import> <name>

-   This command applies the prfefix list filters named in <name> to the specified BGP neighbor to restrict the routing information that BGP learns and/or advertises.
+   This command applies the prefix list filters named in <name> to the specified BGP neighbor to restrict the routing information that BGP learns and/or advertises.
 The arguments :cfgcmd:`export` and :cfgcmd:`import` specify the direction in which the prefix list are applied.